Marianoetchart/Digital-Convolution-Filter/README.md

 # Digital-Convolution-Filter
-Digital convolution filter in C++, intended to demostrate object-orientated principles and advanced topics of C++ language , submitted 10th Febuary 2017.
+Digital convolution filter in C++, intended to demostrate object-orientated principles and advanced topics of C++ language.
+Submitted 10th Febuary 2017.